kospiotr/kospiotr.github.io/_posts/2015-03-01-unit-tests-with-intern.md

 In JS world, regressions may appear at every change without any warning, so tests are equally important as production code.
 The same rule applies to every non static typed languages, but let's stay on JS.

 Intern is a complete framework for testing JavaScript Web sites and applications.
 I will use it to demostrate how to test NodeJS applications using intern framework.
+First I configure testing infrastructure so we could start writing business logic and testing it.

+#Set up infrastructure

-# Create Node project
+## Create Node project

 Create NodeJS project: